boeni-industries/aico/docs/subsystems/frontend/frontend-architecture-overview.md

 ### API Integration

-The frontend communicates with the backend through a multi-protocol API Gateway using **JSON serialization** for all external communication:
+The frontend communicates with the backend through a **UnifiedApiClient** that provides intelligent routing between encrypted and unencrypted endpoints using **JSON serialization** for all external communication:

-- **REST API**: Standard HTTP requests with JSON request/response bodies for commands and queries
+- **REST API**: Primary communication via Dio HTTP client with automatic token refresh and interceptor-based authentication
+- **HTTP Fallback**: Secondary HTTP client using the `http` package for reliability
-- **WebSocket**: Real-time bidirectional communication using JSON message format for events and notifications
+- **WebSocket**: Basic real-time communication (limited implementation)
+- **Encryption Layer**: Automatic E2E encryption for sensitive endpoints with handshake protocol

+**Current Protocol Status**:
+- ✅ **REST/HTTP**: Fully implemented with dual client approach
+- ⚠️ **WebSocket**: Basic implementation, limited functionality
-- **ZeroMQ IPC**: Local inter-process communication with JSON messages for high-performance scenarios
+- ❌ **ZeroMQ IPC**: Not yet implemented (planned for future)

 **Protocol Clarification**: The frontend exclusively uses JSON for all backend communication.
 Protocol Buffers are used internally within the backend modules but are not exposed to the frontend layer.